CCI-Tools/cate/doc/source/architecture.rst

 user's computer and providing the CCI Toolbox' WebAPI service to the GUI.
 This design allows for later extensions towards a web application with possibly multiple remote WebAPI services.

-The following :numref:`uml_modules` shows the CCI Toolbox GUI, CCI Toolbox Core, and the CCI Portal.
-Note that although the CCI
-Toolbox GUI and Core are shown as separate nodes, they are deployed as a single software installation on the user's computer.

 The ESA `CCI Open Data Portal`_ is the central climate data provider for the CCI Toolbox.
 It provides time series of essential climate variables (ECVs) in various spatial and temporal resolutions in netCDF and Shapefile format.
 At the time of writing (June 2016), the only operational data access service is via FTP.
 However, the CCI Portal will soon offer also data access via a dedicated THREDDS_ server and will support *OPEeNDAP* and *OGC WCS* services.

+The following :numref:`uml_modules` shows the CCI Toolbox GUI, CCI Toolbox Core, and the CCI Portal.

 .. _uml_modules: